Create Your Foundation

 8. Get Feedback from Online Surveys

 At DonorWerx, we have resources and tools for the top communicators in the church.
-We focus on faith-based decisions that align with data, clear content, and measurable improvements.
+Our focus on faith-based decisions that align with data, clear content, and measurable improvements.

 We also teach and train your managers in new ways to incorporate technology.
 We emphasize authentic communication to build meaningful relationships with your donors.

 Call us today to schedule a free consultation call.
-Don’t wait to get started on strengthening your online platform and digital presence.
+Don’t wait to Get started today! on strengthening your online platform and digital presence.